-Best Horror Movies 2017 Out Now: ‘The Void,’ ‘VooDoo,’ And ‘The Blackcoat’s Daughter,’
+Best Horror Movies 2017 Out Now: ‘The Void,’ ‘VooDoo,’ And ‘The Blackcoat’s Daughter’

 With titles like Split, Get Out, and Life, some of the most popular horror movies have been released in 2017.
 And while those mainstream horror flicks have gotten a well-deserved spotlight, there are a few overlooked horror movies from 2017 that have also received high marks from critics or audiences.
-2017 has already provided horror fans with hidden gems like American Fable, Don’t Kill It, House on Willow Street, and The Devil’s Candy, and below are three more highly-rated (either by critics or audiences) horror movies for fans to add to their watch list.
+So far, 2017 has provided horror fans with hidden gems like American Fable, Don’t Kill It, House on Willow Street, and The Devil’s Candy, and below are three more highly-rated (either by critics or audiences) horror movies for fans to add to their watch list.

 The Void